About

 Rafael-Kargren

-Rafael has been also playing critical role in developing and shaping space strategy in countries as Sweden, Luxemburg, Australia, Saudi Arabia, UAE, Singapore, Thailand, Taiwan, Indonesia and New Zealand.
-He was one of the main drivers and contributors in development of Australian space strategy and founded Aerospace New Zealand.
+Beyond training, Rafael has been deeply involved in shaping national space strategies across the globe, contributing to programs in Sweden, Luxembourg, Australia, Saudi Arabia, the UAE, Singapore, Thailand, Taiwan, Indonesia, and New Zealand.
+He was one of the main drivers behind the development of Australia’s space strategy and also founded Aerospace New Zealand.

 Dianea Phillips